DC Fans Angry Over Rotten Tomatoes 'Justice League' Ratings - Slashdot

 The studio owning RT has had neglible impact on their reputation outside of whiny DC fans who can’t even construct internally-consistent conspiracy theories.

+Because RT behaved oddly this time for JL's ratings, it attracted attention to Warner's partial ownership.

+Before if Warner was manipulating things they were doing so much more subtly.

-I just don't understand people anymore (Score:1)
+I just don't understand people anymore (Score:2)

 People seem so damned intolerant of anything anymore.
 You have people who, if you don't agree with everything they espouse, no matter how unrealistic it may be, you are labeled a hater, a bigot, stupid, intolerant, whatever.
 Frankly, I'm sick of it.